Winter Quarter 2018-2019 | December - February

-Christ Covenant Church offers Sunday Bible School (SBS) classes for all ages.
-Classes meet at 9:00 AM each Sunday morning.
-For more information about each age-level class (community), go to our SBS Communities page.
+Christ Covenant Church offers Sunday Bible School (SBS) classes for all ages and life stages.
+Classes meet at 9:00 AM each Sunday.
+For more information about each class (community), go to our SBS Communities page or click on the titles of each community to go to their individual webpages.

 COMMUNITY LIFE CENTER